bruvellu/terebratalia-wnts/2-text/wnt.md

 <!--They are also expressed mostly in the brachiopod mesoderm and not ectoderm.-->
 <!--Indicates that Wnt expression could have a major role in patterning the ectoderm from head to tail.-->

-Altogether, these observations a combinatorial landscape of transcriptional subregions we identified in *T. transversa* may play a role in the regional specification of tissues along the anteroposterior axis of brachiopods.
-The finding that the same ligand can be expressed in subregions that undergo different developmental fates and morphogenetic processes also indicates that the local receptor-context matters for development and may have been associated with an evolutionary innovation of lecithotrophic brachiopod larvae---the reversible mantle lobe.
-These data raise the idea that changes in these Wnt transcriptional subregions may have been important for the evolution of the primary body axis in animals.

-Below, we discuss how these Wnt transcriptional subregions compare across the phylogeny, and the evolutionary implications of these observations.

 # Discussion